 Coach: How did you prepare yourself to sit for the exam on-site?
 Did you spend any additional time studying after class each day?

-Coach: Would you recommend this course to your colleagues?
+Coach:: Would you recommend the Review Course to your colleagues?

 Coach: How did you become passionate about fighting fraud?